Razer-TionThomas/Razer-Lumberyard/README.md

 ## Usage
-See video overview on how to use the Chroma GEM component in the Lumberyard editor: Chroma Gem Video Tutorial
+See video overview on how to use the Chroma GEM component in the Lumberyard editor: [Chroma Gem Video Tutorial][chroma-vids]

 ## Todo
-- Fix image import feature to use QFileDialog instead of CFileDialog
+- Fix image import feature to use QFileDialog instead of CFileDialog (Completed in 9/28 update)
-- Add support for composite effect across all devices
+- Add support for composite effect across all devices (Completed in 9/28 update)
+- Add support to save effects into .chroma file format for cross engine support
 - Add more support for ebus events for triggering effects
 - Create deplyable sample project using scripts to communicate with Chroma GEM
 - Integrate CChromaEditor native plugin